matejholy/jira-programming/_posts/2016-08-14-limiting-report-display-to-a-project-or-user-group.md

 ---
 layout: post
 title:  "Limiting report display to a project or user group"
+excerpt: "How to display your JIRA report only in specific projects and to specific users.
+Tested in JIRA 7."
 categories: main
 tags: jira, report
 comments: true